giancosta86/velvet/README.md

 - `expect-throws <block>`: requires `block` to throw an exception - or fails if it completed successfully.

   As a plus, the exception is output as value, so that it can be further inspected - especially via `get-fail-message`, which returns the message passed to the `fail` command, or `$nil` otherwise.

+- `fail-test` always fails - with a predefined message.

 ## Running tests